-Assistant Professors: D. Holliday, J. Kenney-Hunt, G. McNett
+Assistant Professors: J. Kenney-Hunt Visiting Assistant Professor: S. Vanderpool

-Visiting Assistant Professors: Y. Fang

-Visiting Instructors: A. George, E. Lockwood, C. Willett
+Visiting Instructors: A. George, E. Lockwood, C. Rega

+Contacts:

-Contact: Dr. Jeff Mayne Phone: (573) 592-5272
+Dr. Jeff Mayne (573) 592-5272 Jeff.Mayne@westminster-mo.edu Dr. Gabe McNett (573) 592-5395 Gabe.McNett@westminster-mo.edu

-Email: Jeff.Mayne@westminster-mo.edu

 The Department of Biology offers a major program of study leading to the Bachelor of Arts in biology as well as a minor in biology.
 Introductory courses are designed to meet the several needs and interests of Westminster liberal arts students.
-The Introduction to Biological Principles, Biological Processes and Biodiversity courses fulfill the general degree requirement for a course in laboratory science as well as serving as foundation courses for students considering a major in biology.
-However, the Introduction to Biological Principles course is intended primarily for non-majors.
+Biological Processes and Biodiversity fulfill the Tier II requirement for a course in laboratory science as well as serving as foundation courses for students considering a major in biology and several related fields.
+Introduction to Biological Principles and Human Biology also satisfy the Tier II requirement for a course in laboratory science, but are intended primarily for non-majors.
+Several other courses also satisfy the Tier II requirement for a science without laboratory.